DRIVING/TOWING - TOWING

 We wouldn’t choose to tow a trailer on the more demanding tracks at Cape York, but plenty of people are doing just that.

 It’s the plethora of towing vehicles out there that gives us concerns about the safety of our relatively laissez faire towing laws.
-When all we could pull was a plywood van or a box trailer full of canvas tent and Eskys behind a naturally aspirated, 60kW diesel 4WD there wasn’t much threat, but today’s car-licensed driver can haul a three-axle, three-tonne caravan behind a 350kW 4WD at 130km/h in the NT.
+When all we could pull was a plywood van or a box trailer full of canvas tent and Eskys behind a naturally aspirated, 60kW diesel 4WD there wasn’t much threat, but today’s car-licensed driver can haul a three-axle, 4.5-tonne caravan behind a 350kW 4WD at 130km/h in the NT.

 A high wind resistance fifth wheeler caravan can bob behind a ute driven by a car-licensed driver and overtake a prime mover and semi-trailer whose pilot requires a combination vehicle licence that takes years to acquire.